Alger (department)

+Considered a French province, Algeria was departmentalized on December 9, 1848.
+The departments created on this date were the civil zone of the three provinces corresponding to the beyliks of the Regency of Algiers recently conquered.
+Consequently, the city of Algiers was made prefecture of the department bearing its name, then covering the center of Algeria, leaving the Constantine Department to the east and the department of Oran to the west.

 The origin of the administrative divisions

 Considered as a French province, Algeria was departmentalised on 9 December 1848, thereby operating according to the same administrative structure as metropolitan France.
 Three civil zones (départements) replaced the three beyliks into which the Ottoman former rulers had divided the territory.
 The principal town of the central département, also called Alger, became the prefecture of the eponymous département.
 The two other Algerian departments were Oran in the west and Constantine in the east.

 Size and structure of the département

 The département of Alger covered an area of 54861 km2, and comprised six sub-prefectures: these were Aumale, Blida, Médéa, Miliana, Orléansville and Tizi-Ouzou.

 It was not until the 1950s that the Sahara was annexed into departmentalised Algeria, which explains why the département of Alger was limited to what is the north-central part of Algeria today.
 Until 10 January 1957, when the Sahara regions received their own administrative structure, these territories were administered by the département of Alger.